camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 </center>
 <br>

-Stop JBoss.
+Now, stop JBoss.

 ## Configuring Process Engines

 In this step, we configure a process engine for each tenant.
 We ensure that these engines access the database schemas we have previously created.
-This way, process data of tenant cannot interfere with that of another.
+This way, process data of a tenant cannot interfere with that of another.

 Open the file `$CAMUNDA_HOME/server/jboss-as-{version}/standalone/configuration/standalone.xml`.
 In that file, navigate to the configuration of the camunda jboss subsystem, declared in an XML element `<subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">`.
 In this file, add two entries to the `<process-engines>` section (do *not* remove default engine configuration):